wwPDB/protein-modification-extension/Protein_modifications.md

 and enrich the protein modification data that they contain.
 This process will involve:

 - A standardized representation of all protein modifications observed in PDB entries
-- New data categories that summarise the protein modifications a PDB entry contains
+- New PDB entry data categories that summarise the protein modifications the entry contains
-- New data categories that summarise the protein modifications described by a CCD definition
+- New CCD definition data categories that summarise the protein modifications described the chemical unit
 - Enriched descriptions of the protein modifications described in the PDB archive

 The standardization and enrichment of protein modification information across all PDB